 Buying produce that is in season is cheaper, fresher and more nutritious.
 When you buy fruit and vegetables that are not in season locally, it means they’ve been brought in from elsewhere.
 More travel time = more time to lose nutrients along the way, more money spent on transport and a greater carbon footprint.

 Contrary to popular belief, fresh isn’t always best.
 Most frozen fruit and veg are flash-frozen at peak freshness, which means that you’re still getting all the same nutrients as fresh (and sometimes even more!).
 You’re also getting produce that’s cheaper, and you’re not faced with the problem of it going bad before you eat it.

 Top tip – Try frozen fruit chunks in your smoothies for a richer, creamier texture.

-Buying local produce at farmers’ markets supports the local economy and lets you find out from the source about how the produce has been grown.
-It’s generally harvested more recently than the fruit and veg you find on supermarket shelves too.
+Buying local produce at farmers’ markets supports the local economy and lets you find out from the source how it’s been grown.
+Vegetable shopping and buying fresh fruit at the farmers’ market generally means that you’re getting produce that has been harvested more recently than the fruit and veg you find on supermarket shelves too.

 #4 Browse at the back

 What is the best way to purchase fruits and vegetables?

 Supermarket staff are often taught to rotate produce, putting newer fresher items at the back so that the older items at the front sell first.
 Carefully reach to the back of the shelf when choosing your produce, which also ensures that fewer people have handled it, and don’t forget to check the expiry date.